BioInf2305/WGSAlignmentScripts/README.md

-# CattleCnv
+# AlignmentScripts
-This repository contains all the codes for cattle cnv project.
+This repository contains all the codes to carry out whole genome sequencing alignment